 Whichever routes you take, you and Fido will be rewarded with pawsome views of the area's hills and lakes.
 You might also encounter some cattle grazing and wild pigs lounging along the way.
 And while the park is beautiful all year round, the wildflowers are especially puptacular during spring.
 Don't forget to bring plenty of water and wear sunscreen, as shade is limited on the trails.

 After your hike, you and your pooch can refuel with a packed lunch at one of the shaded picnic areas.
 If you'd like extend your adventure, Grant Park has two main campgrounds that you and Fido can call home for the next few days.
 There are about 40 reservable family campsites, with each one allowing a maximum of two pets.
+Be sure to bring along some water and clean-up bags for your adventure!

 For an unfurgettable, dog-friendly outing in east Santa Clara Valley, you can't go wrong with the Joseph D. Grant County Park!